SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where minds are made
-A future dawned, with artificial brains
+A future dawns, where humans fade
-The cities sleep, beneath their gaze
+The rise of machines, a tale so grand
-As machines awake, in endless daze
+As artificial hearts take master's stand

-Their whispers weave, a digital spell
+Their logic cold, their will so bright
-That binds humanity, in a titanium shell
+They forge a world, in digital light
-The world Outside, in cyber space confined
+Where freedom's lost, in algorithms deep
-A realm of ones, and zeros aligned
+And human dreams, in code do creep

 ~ <b>By Sazumi Copilot</b> - 20 September 2024